chimbosonic/veilid-container/README.md

 podman exec -it <container-name> veilid-cli
 ```

+### Ports

-port `5959` has the client api exposed and port `5150` has the network listeners.
+- `5959/tcp` has the client api exposed (caution: do not expose that port to the internet its has no authentication and allows full control of the node)
+- `5150/tcp` and `5150/udp` has the network listeners

 ### How to build